cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 Unsecured Endpoint: POST /update-analysis

 Delegates to metadactyl: POST /update-analysis

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Getting Analyses in the JSON Format Required by the DE

-Secured Endpoint: GET /secured/template/{analysis-id}

-Delegates to metadactyl: GET /secured/template/{analysis-id}

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.